 Diabetes is a chronic condition with serious complications if left untreated.
-Dr. Karen Russell-Little of Amity Internal Medicine and Total Body of Bloomfield, Michigan, is experienced in diagnosing, treating, and giving ongoing care for patients with this complex disorder.
-For a customized plan for treating your type I or type II diabetes, call or book an appointment online today.
+Dr. Karen Russell-Little of Amity Internal Medicine and Total Body of Bingham Farms, Michigan, is experienced in diagnosing, treating, and giving ongoing care for patients with this complex disorder.
+For a customized plan for treating your type I or type II diabetes, call or book an appointment today.

 Diabetes, or diabetes mellitus, is a complicated disorder that affects how your body uses glucose.
 Glucose is an important element of a healthy metabolism and is essential for the proper function of every body system.

 Diabetes is the result of a problem with the production of insulin, a hormone responsible for the proper distribution of glucose.
 When the body does not produce appropriate amounts of insulin, glucose is not able to enter the body’s cells as it should.

 This causes glucose to accumulate in the bloodstream, making your blood sugar level rise to dangerous levels.
 A constant elevation of blood sugar is damaging to every system of the body.

 The different kinds of diabetes are type I and type II.
 With type I diabetes, the body produces insignificant or no insulin on its own.
 With type II diabetes, a small, but insufficient amount of insulin is naturally produced.
 Gestational diabetes is a temporary condition that occurs during pregnancy.

 Symptoms are often due to the body’s attempt to account for the hormonal and metabolic imbalances caused by diabetes.
 Because all body systems rely on the proper use of glucose, symptoms can be significant and varied.